kaplas/kaplas.github.io-new/_posts/2015-03-15-minimalism.md

 tags: [minimalism, slow, life, things, stuff]
 ---

+For the past months I have been trying to get my head around the idea of minimalism.

 Now I feel I have finally grasped some its ideas and took those into use in my own life.
 The most important lesson has been to be able to let go of things.

 ## Minimalism, misinterpreted